Subaru Sensor Diagnosis & Replacement in Englewood, CO

 Mass Airflow Sensor Diagnosis

-A Subaru with MAF-related issues may have:
+A Subaru with a MAF-related failure may have:

 Rough idle